 For when Legion comes, piteously crying and running naked through our graveyards, cutting himself with stones while he demands, “What have you to do with me?”– will we ask him his name?
 Of course we will like it better when he answers, ‘Anti-NMDA Receptor Encephalitis’!
 So neat and tidily settled — just give him a pill!

 But when he says, ” Legion!” , will we respond like Jesus?
 With a stern, “Come out of him!”
 Or will we listen for fifteen minutes to his ravings, identify him as a paranoid schizophrenic who is clearly a danger to himself, and then force him into emergency treatment with neuroleptics?
 With a diagnosis of a lifetime disorder hopelessly intractable, and difficult to treat without a course of many different drugs, each drug responding to the other’s iatrogenic effect?
 No wonder so many sufferers commit suicide upon receiving such a diagnoses.
-As the anguished mother Susan Beachy writes of her son, who died in despair soon after he was labeled a “schizophrenic”, she so eloquently writes,
+After Susan Beachy’s son died in despair soon after he was labeled a “schizophrenic”, she eloquently wrote,

 Being told that mental illness is like diabetes is misleading and discouraging.
 This is not a fair comparison.Diabetes is due to a well understood defect in a body part, the pancreas.
 Mental illness, on the other hand, literally means that your mind is sick.
 Your mind, unlike your pancreas, is not just a body part.
 Your mind enables you to relate, set goals, dream, and have hope.
 If you and the people around you believe that your mind will be defective and sick for the rest of your life, you are left without hope of ever having the agency to build a life…We need not burden distressed young people with hope-sucking labels of chronic mental defect.
 There is a better way.

-It seems the church has forgotten some of our biblical ways of healing and delivering those in despair.
+It seems the church has forgotten some of our biblical ways of healing and even delivering those who live in this kind of despair.
 We have become very ignorant of Satan’s crafty devices in our disease-mongering age.
 So our enemy sometimes hides in a prescription pad.

-Why, oh why, has the church become so afraid of asking Legion his real name?Explore posts in the same categories: Christians and Psychotropics: An Uneasy Exchange, The Nervous Breakdown comment below, or link to this permanent URL from your own site.
+Why, oh why, has the church become so afraid of asking Legion His Own Name?
+And what is the purpose of the name we assign him?Explore posts in the same categories: Christians and Psychotropics: An Uneasy Exchange, The Nervous Breakdown comment below, or link to this permanent URL from your own site.